Diegoireland1975/Diego-Photography/README.md

 # Diego-Photography
 A kind of a Portfolio of some of my Photo I took in all my Trips.
-Very simple and minimal layout, with a nice animation on scroll.
+Very simple and minimal layout, with a nice animation on scroll, using a library called AOS.
-I also applied a simple animation with a keyframe on the main title and landing photo and fancybox for the gallery Technologies used:
+I also applied a simple animation with a keyframe on the main title and landing photo and fancybox for the gallery.
+Technologies used:
 Flexbox, Fancybox and AOS for scrolling animations